KDesp73/httpd.h/README.md

 # httpd.h

-A header-only c library that helps you put together an HTTP server
+A header-only c library that helps you quickly put together an HTTP server

 ## Dependencies